 Communicating via video relay services or third-party interpreters leaves you at the mercy of whoever is available for your call.

 Oftentimes, third-party interpreters are not familiar with your company culture, jargon, or processes — yet you are forced to trust them to represent your brand accurately to customers in ASL.

 Communicate directly with deaf customers.

-With Connect Direct, this third-party obstacle is removed.
+With ASL Now, this third-party obstacle is removed.
 Your employees represent your company accurately and successfully, furthering your company’s standards and reputation.
 This is an ideal customer service experience.

 93% want a direct connection.

 Deaf respondents said it was important to communicate in their native language, ASL.
 ASL Now can help your organization communicate with deaf clients directly.

 *CSD Project Endeavor Final Program Evaluation Report covering January 1, 2010 through June 30, 2013

 Direct communication can help ensure faster, more accurate results and resolutions.
 But that’s not all.
-There are multiple benefits to providing customer service in ASL through Connect Direct:
+There are multiple benefits to providing customer service in ASL through ASL Now: